Farallon Negro (volcano): Geography and structure

 Intrusive volcanics form much of the exposed complex.
 In Bayo de la Alumbrera, a dacite complex is embedded within pyroclastic rocks and trachyandesites.
 Bayo de la Alumbrera was originally buried beneath a 2500 m high volcanic pile.
-Around the Alto de la Blenda monzonite a number of stocks (0.1–1 km wide) and dikes originate, which indicates it may be a remnant of the conduit.
-In some stocks magma mixing appears to have occurred during formation; in Alto de la Alumbrera first felsic and at the end mafic rocks were formed.
+Around the Alto de la Blenda monzonite, a number of stocks (0.1–1 km wide) and dikes originate, which indicates it may be a remnant of the conduit.
+Magma mixing appears to have occurred during formation of some stocks; in Alto de la Alumbrera, felsic and later mafic rocks were formed.
 Several dykes and stocks were injected into andesite during the formation of Bajo de la Alumbrera.
 Many of these stocks have suffered hydrothermal alteration extending into surrounding rocks shortly after their formation including propylitic alteration, but the later stocks show no evidence of alteration.
-This pattern probably occurred because strong volcanic activity during the earliest intrusions did leak away fluids before they could trigger alteration.
+This pattern probably occurred because strong volcanic activity during the earliest intrusions leaked away fluids before they could trigger alteration.
 When volcanic activity dropped, trapped fluids could then initiate hydrothermal alteration.
 This probably coincided with a change in the local stress regime that reduced volcanic activity.
 Faults and fractures have influenced the alteration.
 In Bajo de la Alumbrera, this alteration has given place to magnetite and anhydrite inclusions which indicated the rocks were highly oxidized.
 Phyllic (pyrite-quartz-sericite) and potassic (biotite-orthoclase) alteration is noticeable in satellite images of Bajo de la Alumbrera.
 Agua Rica, another exposed deposit, is cut by the Quebradas Mina valley.
 It is subdivided in the Seca and Trampeadero porphyries.
 Two diatremes are also found, one of which is named El Espanto.

 Rock chemistry and isotope analysis suggests that at first the Farallon Negro system was not underpinned by a magma chamber.
-Starting in 8.5 mya then a heterogeneous magma chamber was probably established, with an increasing content of felsic rocks at its roof.
+Starting around 8.5 mya, a heterogeneous magma chamber appears to have been established, with an increasing content of felsic rocks at its roof.
 A minimum volume of 7 km3 is required to explain the formation of the Alumbrera deposit.
 This magma chamber probably had a heterogeneous composition.